powercodeacademy/phrg-git-reset/README.md

 git reset fb9106c
 ```

-It is often easier to reset using `HEAD` instead of git SHAs though.
+It is often easier to reset using `HEAD` as a point of reference instead of git SHAs though.
 Especially if we are only navigating a handfull of commits.
-The syntax for using `HEAD` is attaching the `~` or `^` after it and specifying how many commits to move backwards (`~` or `^` perform identically).
-So since our "Add kitty image" is only `1` commit back, instead of using the git SHA, we could use either of these commit refs to accomplish the same result.
+The syntax for using `HEAD` to reference a commit is to attach the `~` or `^` after it and specify how many commits to move backwards. `~` or `^` perform identically.

+Since our "Add kitty image" is only `1` commit back, instead of using the git SHA, we could use either of these commit refs to accomplish the same result as `git reset fb9106c`.

 ```
 git reset HEAD~1